MPrasanna2002/credit_risk_modelling/README.md

 seaborn

 How to Use
-Load the scaler and model:
+1.Load the scaler and model:

 import joblib

 scaler = joblib.load("scaler.pkl")
 model = joblib.load("rf_model (2).pkl")

-Preprocess new input data using the same pipeline.
+2.Preprocess new input data using the same pipeline.

-Make predictions:
+3.Make predictions:

 prediction = model.predict(scaled_input)